invoke-ai/invoke-training/docs/tutorials/stable_diffusion/robocats_finetune_sdxl.md

 ## 7 - Comparison: Finetune vs. LoRA Extraction

 As noted earlier, the LoRA extraction process is lossy for a number of reasons.
-(There are some significant improvements coming to the LoRA extraction process soon to improve the fidelity of the extracted LoRA model.)

 Below, we compare images generated with the same seed and prompt for 3 different model configurations.